 - 3.1.
 The Phase 2 DEIS should carefully consider areas where the preferred alternative could be collocated with any natural gas or fuel pipeline along the alignment. - 3.2.
 The Phase 2 DEIS should identify the potential project-specific impacts of such collocation in the event of a natural disaster (earthquake) or leak or other damage to either the proposed PSE infrastructure or the existing pipeline infrastructure. - 3.3.
 The Phase 2 DEIS should identify the likely magnitude of the safety risk, the areas most at risk in such an event, and alternatives or measures that would minimize that risk.
+Measures should

-Measures should address best practices, best available technological solutions and other approaches to avoiding or minimizing risk. - 3.4.
-The Phase 2 DEIS should differentiate impacts, including impacts of noise and access inconvenience, and mitigation of construction and operations for each of the preferred alternative alignments. - 1.3.3.5.
-Each jurisdiction has different regulations so the Phase 2 DEIS should make sure that best practices mitigate across the whole line of permitting authorities d.
-Ecological impacts: The Phase 2 DEIS should quantify the likely significant trees required for construction of PSE's preferred alternative, the impact of such removal to the City's overall tree canopy and to any species of concern or wildlife corridors as defined in the City's critical areas regulations.
-The Phase 2 DEIS should also evaluate modifications to avoid or minimize tree loss, as well as mitigation measures that address loss of trees as well as any ecological function or habitat loss.
+- address best practices, best available technological solutions and other approaches to avoiding or minimizing risk. - 3.4.
+The Phase 2 DEIS should clearly identify and differentiate various types of impacts and mitigation, such as noise impacts, access impacts, as well as differentiate between impacts and mitigation resulting from construction vs. operations, for each of the preferred alternative alignments. - 3.5.
+Each jurisdiction has different regulations, so the Phase 2 DEIS should make sure that best practices mitigate across the whole line of permitting authorities, while taking into account site-specific and jurisdiction-specific conditions as appropriate.